gamesbook/pyprototypr/docs/core_shapes.rst

 ~~~~~~~
 `↑ <commonIndex_>`_

 Almost every shape will need to have its position set.
-The commom way to do
+The common way to do
-this is by setting a value for *x* - the distance from the left margin of the
+this is by setting a value for **x** - the distance from the left margin of the
-page (or card) to the left edge of the shape; and *y* - the distance from the
+page (or card) to the left edge of the shape; and **y** - the distance from the
 bottom margin of the page (or card) to the bottom edge of the shape.